pantrypoints/sp/content/en/research/countries/china/xi/chapter-11e.md

 main role of the poor population, implementing inclusive policies and preferential policies, linking long-term poverty alleviation planning with poverty alleviation, and achieving precise poverty alleviation through targeted poverty alleviation, forming a poverty alleviation model with Chinese characteristics.
-Since the 18th National Congress of the Communist Party of China, poverty alleviation has provided Chinese experience and Chinese solutions for poverty alleviation around the world, and has made significant contributions to the development and progress of human society.
+Since the 18th National Congress of the CCP, poverty alleviation has provided Chinese experience and Chinese solutions for poverty alleviation around the world, and has made significant contributions to the development and progress of human society.